495-Labs-Projects/LabGraphQL/README.md

 schema = graphene.Schema(query=Query)
 ```

-7. To see and access the GraphiQL user interface we need to update our urls by adding graphql as a new route in our list of urlpatterns.
+7. To see and access the GraphiQL user interface we need to update our urls by adding graphql as a new route in our list of urlpatterns:

 ```python
  url(r'^graphql', GraphQLView.as_view(graphiql=True))